 In this paper, the leading-order term in the shifts of scattering resonances by small particles is derived and the effect of radiation on the perturbations of open cavity modes is characterized.
-The formula is in terms of the position and the polarization tensor of the particle.
+The formula derived characterizes the dependency of the frequency shifts on the position and the polarization tensor of the particle.
 It is valid for arbitrary-shaped particles.
-By reconstructing the polarization tensor of the small particle, the orientation of the perturbing particle can be inferred, which affords the possibility of orientational binding studies in biosensing.
-It is also worth mentioning that, based on [5, 13], the derived formula can be generalized to open electromagnetic and elastic cavities.
+By reconstructing the polarization tensor of the small particle from the shifts of scattering resonances, the orientation of the perturbing particle can be inferred by using the results in [4, Section 4.11.1], which affords the possibility of orientational binding studies in biosensing.
+It is also worth mentioning that, by combining the arguments of [5, 13] together with those presented here, the formula derived in this paper can be generalized to open electromagnetic and elastic cavities.